syncfusion-content/typescript-docs/TypeScript/Scroller/Getting-Started.md

 ## Create a simple Scroller in TypeScript

-You can create a **TypeScript** application with the help of the given [https://help.syncfusion.com/js/typescript](https://help.syncfusion.com/js/typescript).
+You can create a **TypeScript** application with the help of the given [getting started documentation](https://help.syncfusion.com/js/typescript).

-Create an **HTML** page and add the scripts references in the order, mentioned in the above link Create the **Scroller** control as follows.
+* Create an **HTML** page and add the scripts references in the order, mentioned in the above link Create the **Scroller** control as follows.

 {% highlight html %}